jonathanong/ci-workshop/instructions/01-server-tests.md

 By modularizing the server from the beginning, we are able to:

 - Define a clear separation of concerns
-- Allow us to easily find code
+- Allow us to easily find code based on routes
 - Ability to run tests for a specific concern
 - Separate any of these folders, specifically `server-lib`, to a separate module if it will be re-used elsewhere, i.e. in other microservices
 - Improving overall test speed by running tests in only their concern